 1. Interpretation – In this clause we have defined the terms used.

 - Permitted Use – Fill in what the tenant is permitted to use the property for.
 You can link this to the planning law classifications of use, but, if not, delete the rest of the definition.

-- Permitted Hours – The details of the hours the tenant can use the property should be filled in here.
+- Permitted Hours – Fill in the details of the hours the tenant can use the property here.

 - Property – Identify the building and its address here.
-A scale plan may help.
+To do so, a scale plan may help.

-- Rent – The amount of the rent should be filled in here.
+- Rent – Fill in the amount of the rent here.
 This is the “basic” rent payable under the tenancy at will.
-Set it high enough to cover:
+Therefore set it high enough to cover:

 a. service charges charged on shared areas of the property;